lf-lang/embedded-lab/src/GettingStarted.md

 ```bash
 $ nix develop
 ```

-This should automatically download and install specific revisions of the `gcc-arm` toolchain, `openocd`, and `picotool`.
-These packages will be required compiling, flashing and debugging C code for the RP2040.
+This starts a `bash` shell that provides our build environment, and should automatically download and install specific revisions of the `gcc-arm` toolchain, `openocd`, and `picotool`.
+These packages will be required for compiling, flashing and debugging C code for the RP2040.
 (You can alternatively manually [install the Raspberry Pi Pico Tools](Non-Nix.md#install-picotool).)

+**Important**: The command `nix develop` will be needed **every time you start a new shell** before trying to compile LF code.
+Trying to run `picotool` without it will likely give you `picotool: command not found`. `nix develop` starts a **new shell** with the build environment of the default package of the flake in the current directory.
+Thus the command `ps` should confirm that `nix` started a new `bash`, and `which picotool` should return a non-blank pathname.

 If you hit any error while running `nix develop`, see troubleshooting instructions below.